 There’s a balance in how much water to drink – and many runners wrongly think it is better to err on the safe side and drink too much water, as opposed to not enough.
 Drinking too much can lead to stomach slosh, or – much worse – hyponatremia, if you completely mess up your salt balance.
 Hyponatremia really only occurs in extreme circumstances – but I’ll cover it later so you’re aware of the risks.

-Likewise, dehydration during a run can lead to medical issues, and certainly doesn’t do your kidneys any good.
+Likewise, dehydration during a run can lead to a headache after running and medical issues, and certainly doesn’t do your kidneys any good.

 It’s been much quoted recently that many more people have died of over-hydration than dehydration during athletic events.
 With this in mind, the current medical advice for performing activities where you sweat a lot is to just drink when you begin to feel thirsty.
 This has also been described as ‘drinking a sufficient amount to prevent thirst’.